bobpattersonjr/workmux/README.md

 ## Why workmux?

-`workmux` automates over a dozen manual steps into two simple commands, and unlocks parallel, AI-driven development workflows that are otherwise impractical.
+`workmux` reduces manual setup to a pair of commands and makes it feasible to run AI-driven development workflows in parallel.

-### Without workmux:
+### Without workmux

 ```bash
 # 1. Manually create the worktree and environment